Kobakat/Fiend/README.md

 Vanquish the evil of Tartarus

-For more information, click [here](https://github.com/Kobakat/Fiend/wiki) to visit the wiki.
+For more information on the design process, click [here](https://github.com/Kobakat/Fiend/wiki) to visit the wiki.